riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 ## Prerequisites

-1. a SaaS account for [ALLUVIO Aternity APM](https://www.riverbed.com/products/application-performance-monitoring)
+1. a SaaS account for [Riverbed APM](https://www.riverbed.com/products/application-performance-monitoring)

 2. a ready to use Kubernetes environment created in AWS: a console like Cloud9 with CLI tooling installed (git, aws-cli, docker and kubectl), EKS cluster resources with a Node group (Linux x64) and an ECR image registry

 ## Step 1.
-Get the details for ALLUVIO Aternity APM
+Get the details for Riverbed APM

 In the APM webconsole, from the Home page, hit "Deploy Collectors" and "Install now" button (or else navigate via the traditional menu: CONFIGURE > AGENTS > Install Agents).